callahanchris/callahanchris.github.io/source/_posts/2014-09-13-china-map-project-part-4-introducing-polymorphism.markdown

 ### Extract Method

-Before I was able to implement this refactoring, I needed to continue refactoring the lengthy `compute` method in the `RegionAssembler` class from the last post.
+Before I was able to implement the Replace Type Code with Polymorphism refactoring, I needed to continue refactoring the lengthy `compute` method in the `RegionAssembler` class from the [last post](http://callahanchris.github.io/blog/2014/09/12/china-map-project-part-3-refactoring-using-replace-method-with-method-object/).
 Within the `compute` method, I had been assigning about ten different pieces of data to the `Region` objects and saving them to the database.
-In order to preserve the `compute` API set up in the last post, I simply used the `compute` method to call a number of smaller methods, which I removed from `compute` using Extract Method.
+In order to preserve the `compute` API set up in the last post, I had `compute` delegate to a number of smaller methods, which I removed from `compute` using Extract Method.

 Quoting Martin Fowler: